Contents

 Also, oscillation occurs only at the crystal’s primary frequency.
 Then, at 5V p-p, your output signal should form a Square Wave Oscillator.

-2. Overtone Oscillator
+Overtone Oscillator

-An overtone oscillator is useful when you can’t make standard-cut crystals, and your quartz wafer is pretty thin.
+An overtone oscillator is useful when you can’t make standard-cut crystals and your quartz wafer is pretty thin.
 For instance, your oscillator will have a tuned load of a 144 transmitter with a frequency source.

-And the load usually has an odd multiple of the crystal’s primary frequency.
+The load usually has an odd multiple of the crystal’s primary frequency.
 Hence, an overtone oscillator is best suited for this application.
 The overtone crystals in this oscillator are 11.6MHz, and it tunes to the third harmonic of 34.8MHz.

 The primary turns of this circuit are 15 with an output transformer (Amidon T-50_6).
 As for the secondary turns, it depends on what you connect to the setup.
-So, if your output follows a more triple circuit, the device will be the source for a transceiver of 104 MHz crystal.
+So, if your output follows a triple circuit, the device will be the source for a transceiver of 104 MHz crystal.

-3. CD4060 Crystal Oscillator Circuit
+CD4060 Crystal Oscillator Circuit

 That said, the course comprises IC4013 and IC4060.
 This circuit has a frequency size of about 1Hz or 2Hz.
 And you can use it for a standard digital clock or a regular clock circuit.
 Also, the IC4060 is a single-acting Oscillator and Counter.
 And you can determine the frequency with the external capacitor and resistor.

-4. Radio Frequency Oscillators
+Radio Frequency Oscillators

 If you look closely at the circuit diagram, you’ll notice the main crystal oscillator in the lower-left corner.
 Also, you’ll see a small 1W power amplifier.

-The component helps to drive a low pass filter and matching circuit.
+The component helps to drive a low-pass filter and matching circuit.

 Then, the oscillator uses a key shaping circuit to switch the oscillator on and off.